jolicode/JoliNotif/README.md

 PHP >= 5.4

-JoliNotif allows you to send notifications to your desktop directly from your php script.
-This project takes care to use the right command available, without having you to worry if you're running on Linux, Windows or MacOS.
+JoliNotif is a PHP library to send notifications to your desktop directly from your script.
+It takes care to use the right command available, without having you to worry if you're running on Linux, Windows or MacOS.

-For example, if you have a long running php task - like executing a large test suite, launching a deployment script - you can use JoliNotif to inform yours users that a task just finished.
+For example, if you have a long running PHP task - like executing a large test suite, launching a deployment script - you can use JoliNotif to inform yours users that a task just finished.

-This project was originally inspired by [mikaelbr/node-notifier](https://github.com/mikaelbr/node-notifier).

-## Getting started
+## Installation

 Use [Composer](http://getcomposer.org/) to install JoliNotif in your project: